An Introduction to Question Types

 • Labelling

-Similar to other question types, Drag and Drop into Text Questions support auto marking functionality for both gradable and non gradable assessment sections.
+Similar to other question types, Drag and Drop Questions support auto-marking functionality for both gradable and non gradable assessment sections.

 Example of Fill in the blanks (Student View)